Mark-Waithaka-M/Mistral_and_gTTS_Personal_Storyteller/README.md

 Introduction
 Have you ever wanted to create engaging stories and have them read aloud naturally?
 By combining the power of AI story generation with text-to-speech technology, we can create an interactive storytelling experience.
 In this project, we'll use Mistral, a large language model, to generate creative stories based on any topic you provide, and then convert these stories into natural-sounding speech.

-What does this guided project do?
+What does this project do?
 This project demonstrates how to create an AI storyteller by:

 Using Mistral to generate creative and informative stories based on your chosen topic